Biden’s strategy on Trump indictment? Get out of the way

 “Republicans are going to be split — some will defend Trump, others will seek his base without embracing him,” said Basil Smikle, the former executive director of the New York State Democratic Party who serves as the director of the Public Policy Program at Hunter College.
 “Both present a good foil for Democrats and Biden.”

-So far, Republicans have walked a fine line on the possible impeachment.
+So far, Republicans have walked a fine line on the possible indictment.

 On Monday, DeSantis held a press conference where he attacked Bragg, calling him a “Soros-funded prosecutor” while accusing him of “weaponizing” the Manhattan district attorney’s office.

-Note: Editor’s note: This story has been corrected to note Republicans are walking a fine line on former President Trump’s possible indictment.